asmaebouchrou/ByteZone/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)

 A web app for a T-shirt store built with Node.js, Express, Pug, and MySQL.
 This is a small collaborative class project we created to practice teamwork and delivery discipline.
+This project was developed for educational purposes, as a regular class assignment, focused on applying backend development fundamentals, database integration, middleware usage, and collaborative workflows.

 ## How we worked
 - **Branches**: simple flow with `dev` + `feature/*` / `fix/*`; merge into `dev`, then into `main` after review.